 Have you written a novel, a book of poems, a play, a song, or a movie?
 Or maybe you’ve created a new kind of computer software or architectural design?
 If so, you’re probably considering copyrighting your literary, dramatic, musical, or artistic work.

 Copyright lawyers help you or your company protect the works you create, so only you or your company can make money off your work.
-Basically, a copyright is a set of rights granted by the government for expressions of ideas or information.
+Basically, copyright protection is a set of rights granted by the government for expressions of ideas or information.
 That means that you can’t copyright an idea itself—only an original expression of the idea.
 For example, if you have an idea for a novel but haven’t written it, you can’t copyright it.
 But if you’ve written your novel, copyrighted it and somebody else publishes it, they’re infringing on your copyright.
+Only original works of authorship qualify for the protection of copyright.

 If you want to be a part of artistic and scientific progress through copyrighting your work, or if you have any questions about copyright registration, protection or filing, get in touch with our knowledgeable team of copyright lawyers.